aaayejaaaye/aaayejaaaye.github.io/_posts/2019-11-26-How-Designed-My-Jekyll-Blog.md

 <img src="\pictures\how I Created My Blog\How I Easily Edited My Jekyll Minima Theme.png" style="margin-left:auto; margin-right:auto; display:block;">

-Hello welcome to the Design portion of my blogging adventure!
-I want to use this blog to get my projects and ideas out there.
+Hello welcome to the design portion of my blogging adventure!
+This is the second half of my post on how I created this blog.
 I am not trying to be a web designer or full stack developer, so spending a lot of time getting this perfect wasn't a priority.
 Yet, I still found the default Minima theme to be... not my style.
 I initially was over ambitious with my design, too many ideas.
+I want to use this blog to get my projects and ideas out there, and look pretty good in the process.
 I had a eureka moment working on the design.
 I thought, 'Keep It Simple Stupid'.
 I needed to just stick to the basics and work my way up. <!--more-->

 <img src="\pictures\how I Created My Blog\tenor.gif" style="margin-left:auto; margin-right:auto; display:block;">